TVW96/Stack-UndoFunction/README.md

 ## Java | Stack Operations
-# Simple Text Editor with Undo Fucntionality
+# Simple Text Editor with a Undo Functionality

-Task assignment was to create TextOperations class that is used to define the struct and operations of a text editor program with undo functionality.
+Task assignment: using stack operations design a program that handles an undo, add, and delete functionality within it's text editor.
+Design that text editor and create a class labeled TextOperations that will define the struct of operations needed for this program.

 **Step 1:**

-Define the TextOperations class as specified.
+- Define the TextOperations class as specified.
 ```
 class TextOperation {
     String operationType; // 'add', 'delete', 'undo'.